jim-b/ECCSI-SAKKE/README.md

     Note!
 You will need to do the following first before running: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./lib
-          refer to file 'make' for more details.
+          refer to file make for more details.

 Doxygen
 -------